 The first sections of this chapter explain how to obtain the I-V and switching information from a transistor-level model of the buffer, either by use of an automated simulation template or extraction tool (such as S2IBIS3) or by doing your own simulations.
-Obtaining I-V and Switching Information via Lab Measurement later in this chapter explains how to gather this information via measurement.
+Obtaining I-V and Switching Information via Lab MeasurementError!Reference source not found. later in this chapter explains how to gather this information via measurement.
 The reader is assumed to have some background in doing transistor level simulations and/or the use of lab equipment.